strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/templates.md

 </code-group>

-The repository root can contain any other files or directories desired, but **must** include the `template` directory, `package.json` file, and `template.json` file at a minimum.
+The repository root can contain any other files or directories desired, but must include the `template` directory, `package.json` file, and `template.json` file at a minimum.

 #### `template` directory

-The `template` directory is used to extend the file contents of a Strapi project and should only include the files that will overwrite the default Strapi app.
+The `template` directory is used to extend the file contents of a Strapi project and should only include the files that will overwrite the default Strapi application.

 Only the following contents are allowed inside the `template` directory:

-- `README.md`: the readme of an app made with this template
+- `README.md`: the readme of an application made with this template
 - `.env.example` to specify required environment variables
 - `src/`
 - `data/` to store the data imported by a seed script